abehara2/Doc-Scanner/README.md

 The script utilizes OpenCV, a popular library used in robotics for image processing.
 First the script reads in an image from a local directory and converts the image to grayscale to reduce the size and detail of the image.

 <img src="./images/original.png"
-     style="marginLefet: 10%;width: 25%; height: 25%" />
+     style="marginLeft: 10%;width: 25%; height: 25%" />

-Next, I used canny edge detection to find important images that define the feature of the image and display them against a black background
+Next, I used canny edge detection to find important images that define the features of the image and display them against a black background.

 <img src="./images/cannyedges.png"
-     style="marginLefet: 10%;width: 25%; height: 25%" />
+     style="marginLeft: 10%;width: 25%; height: 25%" />